 Scleral Contact Lens Reduction of Dry Eye Inflammation in Patients with Graft-Versus-Host Disease (GVHD)Read More

 Diabetic Macular Edema

-A Phase III, Multicenter, Randomized, Double-Masked, Active Comparator-Controlled Study to Evaluate the Efficacy and Safety of RO6867461 in Patients With Diabetic Macular Edema (YOSEMITE).Read More
+A Phase III, Multicenter, Randomized, Double-Masked, Active Comparator-Controlled Study to Evaluate the Efficacy and Safety of Faricimab (RO6867461) in Patients with Diabetic Macular Edema (YOSEMITE)Read More

 Inherited Retinal Diseases

-A Long-term Follow-up Study to Evaluate the Safety and Efficacy of Retinal Gene Therapy in Subjects with Choroideremia Previously Treated with Adeno-Associated Viral Vector Encoding Rab Escort Protein-1 and in Subjects with X-Linked Retinitis Pigmentosa Previously Treated with Adeno-Associated Viral Vector Encoding RPGR in an Antecedent Study (Solstice)Read More
+A Long-term Follow-up Study to Evaluate the Safety and Efficacy of Retinal Gene Therapy in Subjects with Choroideremia Treated Previously with Adeno-Associated Viral Vector Encoding Rab Escort Protein-1 (AAV2-REP1) in an Antecedent Study (SOLSTICE)Read More

 Binocular Dig Rush Game Treatment for Amblyopia (ATS20)Read More

 A 3-Arm Randomized, Double-Masked, Placebo-Controlled, Phase 3 Study of NVK-002 in Children with Myopia (CHAMP)Read More

 Retinal Vein Occlusion